dmorison799-beep/modernize-legacy-cobol-app--V1/README.md

 This repo contains COBOL code for a simple accounting system.
 You can use Devin to transform this code to a Node.js accounting system.

-**Note: Keep in mind Devin is an AI pair programmer that helps you write code.
-It is not a code generator and is using generative models trained on public code.
-It may provide completions that are not perfect, safe, or otherwise suitable for production.
-Always review suggestions and take a trust but verify approach.**

 <img src="images/cobol_to_nodejs.png" alt="Cobol to Node.js" width="800"/>